-The Council's annual performance outturn report (due to be published in July) will set out the Council's performance against its key performance indicators for 2018/19.
-The performance at the half year stage is set out here Canterbury City Council half year performance report 2018/19.
-Of the 48 reported performance indicators, 9 were green star, 11 were green, 8 were amber, 8 were red and 12 were data only.
+The Council's annual performance outturn report will set out the Council's performance against its key performance indicators for 2019/20.
+The performance at the half year stage is set out here Half Year Performance Report - 2019/20.
+Of the 52 reported performance indicators, 13 exceeded target, 9 were on target, 4 were under target but within threshold, 13 were under target and 13 were data only.
 There were no areas of serious concern at the half year stage.